smalik21/email-service/README.md

 This API allows you to submit form data and send it via email to a specified recipient.
 It's designed to be easily integrated with frontend applications.

-## API Endpoint

-The API is hosted at: https://email-service-9f6r.onrender.com

 ## Usage

 ### Example Usage (Frontend)